A selection of tips on how to log to the RCF

 The rterm command will open an X-terminal on a valid STAR interactive node.
 If you do NOT have an X11 server running on your computer, you could use the -i options of rterm for interactive (non X-term based) session.

-If you intend to logon to our online enclave, please check the instructions on Accessing The STAR Protected Network to request an account on the STAR SSH gateways and Linux pool (and upload your keys to the STAR Key SSH Management system).
+If you intend to logon to our online enclave, please check the instructions on You do not have access to view this node to request an account on the STAR SSH gateways and Linux pool (and upload your keys to the STAR Key SSH Management system).
 Note that you cannot upload your keys anywhere without a Kerberos password (both the SDCC and STAR's interface will require a real account kerberos password to log in).
 Logging in to the Online enclave involves the following ssh connection:

 % ssh -AX xxx@cssh.sdcc.bnl.gov % ssh -AX xxx@stargw.starp.bnl.gov